 At the heart of the program is the Tanzania Women Miners Association (TAWOMA).
-Supporting them is Pact, ANZA Gems, Nineteen48, and you, international consumers seeking to change the world with us.
+Supporting them is Pact, ANZA Gems, Nineteen48, Everledger, and you, international consumers seeking to change the world with us.
 Working together, each partner covers a specific part of the supply chain.
 Pact and TAWOMA manage in-country operations, whilst Everledger organizes digital traceability capabilities, and trading companies ANZA Gems and Nineteen48 work with our exporter to provide wholesale gems to leading designers and jewelers.

 Salma Kundi and Eunice Negele (TAWOMA), with program manager Rebecca Villalobos (Pact).
 March 2019

-Stuart is a specialist in responsibly mined and fully traceable coloured gemstones, mainly sourced directly from mines in Sri Lanka and Tanzania.
-He runs gem trading companies Nineteen48 (www.nineteen48.com) and is a co-founder of Fair Luxury (www.fairlux.co.uk), a group focused on positive change in the jewellery industry.
+Stuart is a specialist in responsibly mined and fully traceable colored gemstones, mainly sourced directly from mines in Sri Lanka and Tanzania.
+He runs gem trading company Nineteen48 and is a co-founder of Fair Luxury, a group focused on positive change in the jewellery industry.
 Stuart works closely with local mine owners to provide a mine-to-market service, from extracting the rough gem material and the cutting and polishing of gemstones, right up to the sale of gems to the end customer, both wholesale and retail.
 The emphasis throughout the supply chain is on maximum transparency and fair benefits to everyone involved.
 More at www.nineteen48.com

 Monica Stephenson, a writer, jewelry expert, and entrepreneur with over 20 years experience in the jewelry industry, chronicles stories of artisan jewelry designers on the award-winning jewelry blog, idazzle.com.
 In 2015 she launched ANZA Gems, which fuels development in Kenya and Tanzania through fair trade gem purchasing and supporting education in gemstone communities.
 She is on the national board of the Women’s Jewelry Association and Ethical Metalsmiths, and is a frequent speaker about social media and responsible sourcing.
 Follow her global adventures as an “accidental gem dealer” on social media at @idazzle, @anzagems, and www.anzagems.com